jadecobra/python_tdd_exercises/source/basic_objects/none.rst

     # Exceptions seen
     # AssertionError

-  Okay, this is new, not something from :ref:`the assertion_error chapter<what is an assertion?>`.
+  Okay, this is new, not something from the :ref:`assertion_error project<what is an assertion?>`.

 * I add a git_ commit message in the other terminal_